National Committee for a Free Germany: Propaganda and psychological warfare

 The NKFD declared the overthrow of Hitler by the German people and a return to the borders of 1937 to be its main goals.
-Initially its main activities were political reeducation and indoctrination and propaganda and psychological warfare aimed at the Wehrmacht, and Seydlitz participated only in this side of the NKFD while disassociating himself from the armed struggle also conducted by the organisation, being the author and a spokesperson of pro-Soviet radio broadcasts and a parlimentaire while negotiating surrenders of the Germans.
-The biggest action Seydlitz had participated in as the leader of the NKFD was his involvement in the Battle of Korsun–Cherkassy, as Seydlitz and the other leaders of the NKFD urged the Germans to surrender and as Seydlitz established personal communications with German commanders of the operation to urge them to do so.
-The members of the NKFD were sent to the battlefield where they spread NKFD leaflets which served as safe conduct passes into captivity showing that the surrender is voluntary and that the soldiers with such leaflets should be handed over to the NKFD.
-The operation was relatively successful, and out of the 18 200 captured Germans each third produced an NKFD leaflet.
+Initially its main activities were political re-education, propaganda and psychological warfare aimed at the Wehrmacht.
+Seydlitz participated only in this side of the NKFD while disassociating himself from the armed struggle also conducted by the organisation, being the author and a spokesperson of pro-Soviet radio broadcasts and a parlimentaire while negotiating surrenders of German troops.
+The biggest action Seydlitz participated in as the leader of the NKFD was his involvement in the Battle of Korsun–Cherkassy, as Seydlitz and the other leaders of the NKFD urged the Germans to surrender and as Seydlitz established personal communications with German commanders of the operation to urge them to do so.
+The members of the NKFD were sent to the battlefield where they spread NKFD leaflets which served as safe conduct passes into captivity showing that the surrender was voluntary and that soldiers with such leaflets should be handed over to the NKFD.
+The operation was relatively successful, and out of the 18,200 captured Germans each third produced an NKFD leaflet.
 Seydlitz also proposed the creation of a pro-Soviet German army in German uniform, an analogue of the Vlasov army, but Stalin rejected this idea; in contrast, Stalin formed two Red Army divisions of Romanian prisoners of war after their request.

-Despite that the overthrow of Hitler by the Germans was included in the Manifesto of the NKFD, the Soviet leadership initially viewed it as auxilary vehicle against the Wehrmacht, precisely, a propaganda tool that would make the Wehrmacht surrender and desert; the NKFD propaganda urged the Wehrmacht to turn the arms against their commanders and Hitler, and Wilhelm Pieck until 1944 described the Wehrmacht as the only force that could overthrow Hitler.
+Despite that the overthrow of Hitler by the Germans was included in the Manifesto of the NKFD, the Soviet leadership initially viewed it as an auxiliary vehicle against the Wehrmacht, precisely, a propaganda tool that would make the Wehrmacht surrender and desert; the NKFD propaganda urged the Wehrmacht to turn their arms against their commanders and Hitler.
+Wilhelm Pieck until 1944 described the Wehrmacht as the only force that could overthrow Hitler.
 The work with the German civil population was left to the radio station Freies Deutschland, which engaged not only in the ideological indoctrination of its listeners, but also gave recommendations and instructions on waging partisan warfare and organizing anti-fascist Resistance, providing the examples of anti-Axis Resistance and partisan movements in other countries.

 The NKFD also published the newspaper Freies Deutschland.
 The editor-in-chief of the newspaper was Rudolf Herrnstadt, whereas the radio program was directed by Anton Ackermann.
-The newspaper Freies Deutschland was just one of several Soviet publications aimed at the Axis prisoners of war in the USSR; the effort placed into the German-language publication was, however, significantly larger than in its various sister projects: Alba (Italian), Word of Truth (Hungarian), Free Voice (Romanian).
+The newspaper Freies Deutschland was just one of several Soviet publications aimed at Axis prisoners of war in the USSR; the effort placed into the German-language publication was, however, significantly larger than in its various sister projects: Alba (Italian), Word of Truth (Hungarian) and Free Voice (Romanian).